Video Analysis

 There is visible radial distortion in the drone's immediate area throughout the video

 When you increase the luminance of the video, it becomes clear that a radial field of distorting light surrounds the drone throughout its flight.
-In Alcubierre's original 1994 paper, a thin shell of negative-energy density is required to create a warp bubble around a craft.
-This thin bubble likely protects the craft from the extreme gravitational gradient of its field, which would destroy the drone if it were left unprotected.
+In Alcubierre's original 1994 paper, and numerous warp drive papers published after, a thin shell of negative-energy density is required to create a warp bubble around a craft.
+This thin bubble is needed to protect the craft from the extreme gravitational gradient of its field, which would destroy the drone if it were left unprotected.

 Fluctuating shape and size